All Episodes

 So can Warren Buffett.

-I just thought it was kind of interesting to see that the number two guy and soon to be number one possibly is a guy who says poverty isn't solved with donations, and I don't run around like Santa Claus.
+I just thought it was kind of interesting to see that the number two guy and soon to be number one possibly is a guy who says poverty isn't solved with donations and I don't run around like Santa Claus.

 No kidding.

-Today is Friday the thirteenth.
+Today is Friday the 13th.

-It's it's it's gonna be nasty.
+It's going to be nasty.

 So maybe for you folks, you can sit inside this weekend and work on your taxes.